 Many ground beetles are specialists, e.g. Cychrus caraboides (see above and below) feeds solely on snails and has a narrow head and thorax to enable it to better reach its prey.
 They are nocturnal and common in deciduous woods, especially around old, rotting tree stumps and fallen branches.
 They overwinter as larva and adult.

 Adults can be seen all the year round, and are 16 - 21 mm long.
-They are seen from March - December, but most often in late summer.
+They are most active from March - December, and especially in late summer.
+When resting it is found under stones and logs.

 Cychrus caraboides is also able to squirt yellow acid out of its rear end with some accuracy in order to startle any predator.

 The larva can grow up to 20 mm long, and unlike other carabid larva, it is short and fat.
-Like the adult is live mainly on slugs and snails, and can be seen in the autumn.
+Like the adult, it lives mainly on slugs and snails, and can be seen in the autumn.

 Harpalus rufipes is another specialist, it eats the tiny seeds on strawberries, this does not damage the fruit, but does spoil its appearance.
 This beetle is also known as the strawberry seed beetle.